Mercedes AMG F1 W08 EQ Power+: Sepang upgrade

-Launch, pre-season and in-season testings
+Launch, pre-season and in-season testing

 The Mercedes AMG F1 W08 EQ Power+ was unofficially launched at the Silverstone Circuit with Hamilton and Bottas completing an inaugural shakedown on 23 February 2017.
 The car took part the pre-season testing at Circuit de Barcelona-Catalunya on February 27–March 2 and March 7–10.
 During the eight testing days, the car completed 1096 laps; a total of 5102 km, equivalent to over 16 race distances.
-The car was also driven by 2017 GP3 Series champion George Russell during in-season testings.
+The car was also driven by 2017 GP3 Series champion George Russell during in-season testing.